 It is organized at the Community Pavilion along University Avenue.

-If you love live music, Gertrude C. Ford Center for the Performing Arts is the best place to visit when you are in Oxford Mississippi.
+If you love live music, Gertrude C. Ford Center for the Performing Arts is the best place to visit in Oxford.

-On many occasions, entry to the center is free as most of the programs are sponsored by donors.
+On many occasions, entry to the center is free as most programs are sponsored by donors.

 A unit of the University of Mississippi, the center provides a perfect destination for holding performing arts events.

-More than 150 events are organized annually and its operation depends on contributions from common people.
+More than 150 events are organized annually, and its operation depends on contributions from ordinary people.

-LQC Lamar House Museum in Oxford Mississippi reflects the career and life of LQC Lamar, a representative at the US cabinet.
+LQC Lamar House Museum in Oxford reflects the career and life of LQC Lamar, a representative of the US cabinet.

 Visitors can know the life of LQC Lamar well through exhibits at the museum.

-Lamar is known as the most important and respected political person even today.
+Lamar is known as the most essential and respected political person even today.

-Lamar also used the house for vacations at the later stage of his life.
+Lamar also used the house for vacations later in his life.

-Lamar is known for playing an important role during the civil war and his contributions were recognized by declaring his house as a heritage building.
+Lamar is known for playing an essential role during the civil war, and his contributions were recognized by declaring his house a heritage building.

 Visitors can also take the help of a guide to understand Lamar better.

-If you are a biker and want adventure in the lap of nature, it is worth visiting the Thacker Mountain Rail Trail.
+If you are a biker and want adventure in the lap of nature, visit the Thacker Mountain Rail Trail.

 Taking a walk along the trail can be relaxing and soothing.

-Over the years, the trail has become popular for exercise by athletes of the local university.
+Over the years, the trail has become famous for athletes of the local university.

 People also call it the South Campus Rail Trail.

-It is remembered for the train crash in 1870, which was reported in a popular magazine at that time.
+It is remembered for the train crash in 1870, which was reported in a popular magazine.

-The Burns-Belfry Museum can be the best place to know more about the African-American people living in Oxford Mississippi.
+The Burns-Belfry Museum can be the best place to know more about the African-American people living in Oxford.

-This is a one-stop information center to know more about them.
+This is a one-stop information center to learn more about them.

-Set up by African-Americans who were freed from slavery, one can learn their history from slavery to civil wars.
+Set up by African-Americans freed from slavery, one can learn their history, from slavery to civil wars.

 Located inside a church building, the exhibits on display explain their lives.

-Though the admission is free, one can donate.
+Though the admission is free, a donation is welcome.

-Getting the right foods when you travel is always a priority and the Big Bad Breakfast can be a good destination to satisfy your hunger.
+Getting the right food is always a priority, and the Big Bad Breakfast can be an excellent destination to satisfy your hunger.

-Established in 2008, this eating joint has become quite popular and it is always packed with visitors.
+Established in 2008, this eating joint has become quite popular and is always packed with visitors.

-The restaurant is designed in old-style with a large counter and one can see the preparation of foods.
+The restaurant is designed in old style with a large counter!

 There is a long list of foods served at the restaurant.

-However, the restaurant promises to make the day special with its breakfasts.
+However, the restaurant promises to make the day memorable with its breakfasts.

 Those who miss breakfast here fall in love after the first experience.

-It is quite popular with people from school students to professionals.
+It is pretty popular with people from school students to professionals.

-The place is also popular for business meetings.
+The place is also famous for business meetings!

-Only seven miles from Oxford Square, Treehouse Gallery is an art gallery and the owners live on the property.
+Only seven miles from Oxford Square, Oxford Treehouse Gallery is an art gallery whose owners live on the property.